router-resources/Router-Nitro-CookBook/Module9.md

 Instructions: Answer the following questions based on the information presented in Module 9 - Part 3 of the Router Nitro Cookbook.
 Choose the best answer for each question.

-**What is the primary function of the getTransaction function in the context of Router Nitro?**
+**Q1) What is the primary function of the getTransaction function in the context of Router Nitro?**

 a) To request a quote for the intended cross-chain token transfer.<br>
 b) To retrieve the current allowance for the token on the source chain.<br>